 The meal began with a prayer.
 After prayer at the first Lord’s Supper Jesus probably spoke Psalm 113 and 114 when he turned the Passover into the prophetic sign of the new covenant.
 By the way, the meal didn’t get cold during the prayer, Psalm 113 consists of 140 words, Psalm 114 is 106.
 After the meal each one participated, worshiping in Psalms and hymns and spiritual songs making melody in their hearts to the Lord.
 Prayers, blessings, and gifts of the Spirit were part of their come together.

-My primary article on the Lord’s Supp is: Breaking of Bread the Lord’s Supper
+My primary article on the Lord’s Supper is: Breaking of Bread the Lord’s Supper